maulidacy/maulidacy/README.md

 I'm **Maulida Cahya Kurnia**, a Computer Science student interested in building intelligent, data-driven, and practical software systems.

-My work spans **Artificial Intelligence, Machine Learning, Data Science, and Full-Stack Development**.
-I enjoy turning ideas into working applications, from predictive and recommendation systems to AI-powered web experiences.
+My work spans **Artificial Intelligence, Machine Learning, Data Science, and Full-Stack Application Development**.
+I enjoy turning ideas into working products, from predictive and recommendation systems to AI-powered applications.

-I'm particularly interested in **AI × Software Engineering**: building models, integrating them into applications, and turning experiments into systems people can actually use.
+I'm particularly interested in **AI × Software Engineering**: building models, integrating them into real applications, and turning experiments into reliable systems that people can actually use.

 🏆 One of my projects was selected as a **Top 20 Final Project** in the Hacktiv8 × IBM SkillsBuild program.